The Maine Studies Interdisciplinary Master of Arts Degree

 -no more than 3 courses may be taken in a single discipline (this stipulation does not apply to courses with the LIB designator)

-* 3-6 hours of LIB 699, Master Project in Liberal Studies, usually completed near the end of the student’s academic program
+* 3-6 hours of LIB 699, Master Project in Interdisciplinary Studies, usually completed near the end of the student’s academic program

 At least 15 of the required 30 credit hours must be Maine-related courses as identified by the Maine Studies program director.

 Maine Studies students will select courses in close cooperation with the Maine Studies program coordinator.

 Goals for the Maine Studies/MA in interdisciplinary masters degree:

 1) Students will be able to utilize interdisciplinary research methods, including engaged scholarship and other methods appropriate for regional studies.

 2) Students will analyze the role of place and constructed images of Maine in the popular imagination and link these concepts to Maine public policy.

 3) Students will gain experience in analyzing the economic and environmental consequences of the interaction between people and the landscape in Maine, both past and present.